grantgasser/autonomous-vehicles-mlagents-unity/README.md

   - Ultrasonic: usually short distance
   - Radar: like an echo but with radio waves (long wave lengths on electromagnetic spectrum) instead of sound waves
   - [Autonomy pres](https://www.youtube.com/watch?v=HM23sjhtk4Q)
-  - Elon Musk: "Lidar is a fools errand.
-Anyone relying on lidar is doomed.
-Expensive, unecessary.
+  - Elon Musk doesn't like Lidar
   - Karpathy: Can annotate video using a sensor like radar ("this car you're seeing in front of you in this box is 17m away"), train neural network on that
   - self-supervised way of learning depth with video: just be consistent in all predictions (no targets)
   - images/video contain are much more information rich (lidar can't tell you the difference between plastic bag or tire)